network-flows/Lonestar-Mod-Guide/docs/Patch_EN.md

 {
     public class TutorialMod : UserMod
     {
-        public override void OnLoad(bool autopatch = true) {
+        public override void OnLoad()
-            base.OnLoad(autopatch);
+        {
+            base.OnLoad();
             UnityEngine.Debug.Log("Successfully Loaded [" + this.modID + "] at " + this.path);
         }
     }
 }
 ```

-### void OnLoad(bool autopatch = true)
+### void OnLoad()

 Called when your mod is loaded.
-Using `Onload(true)` will automatically load every patching classes in this assembly, as well as other parts like units, treasures, translations, etc. in a predefined order.
-It's usually enough to use the default `OnLoad` method, but if you want to do something different (Eg. attaching scripts, or only patching part of the assembly), you can do those things within `OnLoad`.
+Calling `Onload()` will automatically load every patching classes in this assembly, as well as other parts like units, treasures, translations, etc. in a predefined order.
+It's usually enough to use the default `OnLoad` method, but if you want to do something different (Eg. attaching scripts, or only patching part of the assembly), you may override `OnLoad`.

 ### void OnAllModLoad(IReadOnlyList<UserMod> mods)

 Called when all mods are loaded.
-You may check how many mods are active and what exactly they are.
+You can check how many mods are active and what exactly they are.
 It's OK to leave blank.

 ### Some useful fields